bluthboy/SimpleJavaWebApp/README.md

-Basic Java Web Project for Eclipse, created with Maven and used as a Sandbox.
+Java Web Project for persisting sport statistics, created with Maven and Eclipse.

 Using
   - Spring 3